7 May 2014

-The Therapeutic Goods Administration (TGA) is a part of the Australian Government Department of Health.
+The Therapeutic Goods Administration (TGA) is part of the Australian Government Department of Health.
 The TGA's offices are grouped into three major divisions - Market Authorisation Group, Monitoring and Compliance Group and Regulatory Support Group.

 The TGA Executive has overall responsibility for the management of the TGA's regulatory functions and activities.